 Peeing before sex may help flush out any leftover semen, reducing the chance sperm will appear in the pre-cum.

 The short answer is yes: You can get pregnant from pre-cum even if you’re not ovulating.

-Since sperm has a five-day life span inside your body, if you have sex regularly for five days before, as well as on the day you ovulate — known as “the fertile window” — you have a higher chance of becoming pregnant.
+Since sperm has a 5-day life span inside your body, if you have sex regularly for 5 days before as well as on the day you ovulate — known as “the fertile window” — you have a higher chance of becoming pregnant.